dafrina/ezform/readme.md

 ## Validators

 EZForm works with pure functions as validators and each `Field` component can take an optional `validator` prop.
-The function takes one argument which is the `value` that the field holds.
+The function takes one argument which is the `value` that the field holds and a `fields` argument which consists of all the forms current field values.
 The only requirement for this function is, that it returns a `string` with an error message in case the input failed the validation, or `null` when the validation was successful.

 This means you can pass any function that follows these requirements:

 ````
-const customValidator = (value: any) => {
+const customValidator = (value: any, fields: FieldValues) => {
     if (value === "SomeCondition") {
         return "This is your error text!";
     }